269th Combat Communications Squadron: Post-WWII

-Returning to England in May 1945, the organization was assigned as a demobilization unit until its own inactivation, 4 December 1945.
+Returning to England in May 1945, the organization was assigned as a demobilization unit (a unit tasked with processing the discharge and return of military personnel to civilian life) until its own inactivation on 4 December 1945.
 The 1077th was reconstituted as the 605th Signal Light Construction Company of the Ohio National Guard on 24 May 1946.
 However, sufficient people to achieve federal recognition were not assembled at its new home at the state Armory on East Mulberry Street in Springfield until 29 January 1948.
 Three officers and fifteen men were assigned to the new company.
 The mission and name changed, concurrent with the construction of a new facility at Springfield Municipal Airport.
 The buildings were located across the road from the bustling airport on land which became the home of a much larger unit, the 178th Fighter Group.
 The 605th was renamed the 269th Communications Squadron Operations, effective 1 July 1952.
 In October 1952, it was assigned to the newly formed 251st Communications Group.